-2018 Update: Continuing with focussing on the positive, there is another theme important for people with Fetal Alcohol Spectrum Disorder: That people with FASD are change makers and there should be “nothing about us without us.”
+2018 / 2019 Update: Continuing with focussing on the positive, there is another theme important for people with Fetal Alcohol Spectrum Disorder: That people with FASD are change makers and according to Myles Himmelreich who coined the phrase, there should be “nothing about us without us.”

-This was the theme for the 8th International Research Conference on Adolescents and Adults with FASD, held earlier this year.
+Nothing About Us Without Us was the theme for the 8th International Research Conference (2018) on Adolescents and Adults with FASD.
 RJ Formanek, who first began wearing red shoes, that sparked a conversation with Jodee Kulp, that turned into the Red Shoes Rock movement, was one of the key-note presenters.

-I had the privilege of meeting RJ a few weeks ago.
-We had tried to connect when I passed through Thunder Bay on my Red Shoes Rock across Canada Trek in 2016; but the timing didn’t work.
+I had the privilege of meeting RJ in June 2018.
+We had tried to connect when I passed through Thunder Bay on my Red Shoes Rock across Canada Trek in 2016, but the timing didn’t work.
 So I was so excited to have the opportunity this year.
 (Still hope to meet Jodee someday soon!).